The Sun Trail

 Click here to see the trailhead location in Google Maps.

-The trail begins on the right-hand side of a driveway just across Muir Woods Road from the overflow parking lot.
-A series of steps climb through a mixed hardwood forest.
-The trail breaks out of the woods when it crosses Muir Woods Road and ascends by a long series of steps to reach the Sun Trail.
+The Dipsea Trail starts on the right-hand side of a driveway just across Muir Woods Road from the overflow parking lot.
+The trail gets off to a nice start as it climbs through a lush hardwood forest.
+After crossing Muir Woods Road, it breaks out of the forest and ascends by a long series of steps to reach the Sun Trail.

-The vertiginous Sun Trail follows the contours of the grass-covered hills above Muir Woods.
-The trail is narrow and there's a steep 1000-foot drop-off to your left.
-There are some great views of the valley below and Mt.
-Tamalpais rising above, but don't get too distracted by the views as a misstep would be fatal.
-This is perhaps the most memorable part of the hike.
+The Sun Trail follows the contours of the grass-covered hills above Muir Woods.
+The trail is narrow and slightly rough compared to the other trails in this hike, which are all wide and well-worn, and the steep drop-off can make the trail a little vertiginous.
+However, there are some great views of the redwood-covered valley below and Mt.
+Tamalpais rising above, making this one of the most memorable parts of the hike.

 The Sun Trail re-enters the woods and then ends at a driveway that leads to the Tourist Club.
-This private club, which has locations throughout Germany, offers a snack bar and overnight accommodations to its members.
+This attractive chalet-style building has superb views of the redwood-covered valley below.
+The private club, which has locations throughout Germany, offers a snack bar and overnight accommodations to its members.
 Anyone can become a member, and in exchange for maintaining the buildings and working on trails, can stay at any Tourist Club free of charge.
-The chalet-style buildings are quite attractive and have a series of decks with superb views of the redwood-covered valley below.
-The good news is that for a few hours each weekend, non-members can stop here, buy a beer, and relax on the lower deck.
+However, on "guest weekends" (typically the first weekend of the month), non-members can stop here, buy a beer, and relax on the lower deck.
 The food is limited so most people bring their own lunch.